 Dr. Mark Simpson, Associate Professor of Geography (UT Martin) - Earth Systems, Meteorology, Climatology

-Dr. Glenda Rakes, Professor: Models of Instruction, Curriculum Development and Advanced Teaching Strategies; Advanced Computer Applications in Education; Research in Education
+Dr. Glenda Rakes, Professor: Models of Instruction, Curriculum Development and Advanced Teaching Strategies; Teaching with Technology; Research in Education; Master’s Research Project

-Dr. Sandra Murray, Assistant Professor: Multicultural Issues in Education and Counseling
+Dr. Louis Glover, Assistant Professor: Multicultural Issues in Education and Counseling; Educational Statistics